rollbar/docs/guides/source-maps.md

 :   The full URL of the minified file.
 Should start with `http:` or
     `https:`

+## Webpack Plugin

+There is a community-maintained [Rollbar Sourcemap Plugin for Webpack](https://github.com/thredup/rollbar-sourcemap-webpack-plugin).
+Please check the [Readme doc](https://github.com/thredup/rollbar-sourcemap-webpack-plugin/blob/master/README.md) for details on the project and usage instructions.

 ## Using Source Maps On Many Domains

 If you'd like to use source maps with the same code that is deployed on many domains, use the following code: